Getting Disability for Pneumonia or Other Lung Infections

 Getting Disability for Lung Infections

-One of the basic requirements for disability is that your medical condition must prevent you from working at the substantial gainful activity level (SGA) for at least 12 consecutive months.
-For 2013, the SGA level is defined as earning $1,040 a month.
+One of the basic requirements for disability is that your medical condition must prevent you from doing a substantial amount of work for at least 12 consecutive months.
+(For 2016, a substantial amount of work is considered to be earning $1,130 a month.)
 Because even severe lung infections can frequently be treated effectively within a few months' time, it can be difficult to meet this one-year requirement.

-However, if the Social Security Administration (SSA) concludes that your lung infection meets the one-year requirement, there are a couple of ways that you may be able to win your claim.
+However, if the Social Security Administration (SSA) concludes that your lung infection meets the one-year requirement (has either lasted that long or is anticipated to last that long), there are a couple of ways that you may be able to win your claim.